cdutboy928/notes/wifi_hacking/wifi_hacking.md

               -t <bssid>               #用bssid检测AP的信息
               -s <pps>                #速率，默认300
               -b <character set>              #设置字符集

 ## Building my own cracking box

 I could build my own cracking box and plenty of people have done that only run you a few thousand dollars.
 Roughly speaking to build a decent GPU based cracking box let's say it's going to cost you thousand dollars per box plus roughly five hundred dollars per GPU, really depends on what GPU you decide to purchase and there's different GPUs that crack passwords at different rates and it is not really what they're designed for cracking but they're designed for graphical intents purposes and it just so happens they work really well for cracking passwords.
 So if I was building my own box as I mentioned it cost me a few thousand dollars I mean really depends like a through 8 GPUs in it and increase the cost by four thousand dollars but it's only on perform about eight times faster than a machine with on GPU in it.
 To do this though I need a beefy power supply.
 These types of machines suck up a lot of power so I need really good cooling.
 The CPU and RAM are not very important for these types of purposes so so if you're building machine there's no real reason to max it out with the highest and CPU with multiple cores and a tremendous amount of RAM.
 And you probably if you're going to build a machine would probably want to put more than one GPU in it but but you could always start off with one GPU and if you need it to you could add additional GPUs as long as you have the right slots for doing that.
 Nvidia Tesla cards in AWS EC2 instance are very very expensive GPU cards and unfortunately they're not optimized for doing a password cracking but they're designed for doing things like financial modeling and very high-end things that require floating-point mathematics that are not important for password cracking.
 So that's the only option they have available and so that's what I utilized.
 If you're building your own box you would want not to use those cards.
 I think they run probably around two or three thousand dollars a piece when Amazon launched a service a couple years ago that was substantially more expensive than that, but they're going to perform at a less effective rate than a five-hundred-dollar card you can buy commercially.
 So do not buy an nvidia tesla card for password cracking.
 The most important piece of hardware you need to crack passwords is a fast GPU.
 Because cracking passwords is like mining Bitcoins, you can get a good idea of how your GPU would perform by how well it would mine Bitcoins.
 This site provides a good list of available video cards and describes their performance: https://en.bitcoin.it/wiki/Mining_hardware_comparison.
-When you look at that site, what you'll notice is that AMD GPUs tend to be much faster than NVIDIA GPUs, even though for gaming often the reverse is true.
+When you look at that site, what you'll notice is that **AMD GPUs tend to be much faster than NVIDIA GPUs**, even though for gaming often the reverse is true.
 The reason for this is explained in detail in the explanation of why a GPU mines faster than a CPU, but in short, AMD GPUs tackle the problem of graphics rending with a lot of small, simple chips that perform 32-bit operations quickly.
 NVIDIA GPUs have fewer, but more sophisticated chips that are closer to a CPU in complexity.
 For the purposes of Bitcoin mining or password cracking, which can be highly parallel, those larger number of simple chips work the fastest.
-Also note that cracking software can take advantage of multiple GPUs, so if you can afford it, and your motherboard can support it, you may find you'll get the same performance out of two cheaper GPUs than a single expensive one.
+Also note that cracking software can take advantage of multiple GPUs, so if you can afford it, and your motherboard can support it, you may find **you'll get the same performance out of two cheaper GPUs than a single expensive one**.
 In my case, I didn't have a desktop PC lying around I could use for this, so I built a special desktop just for password cracking.
 In case you want to follow in my footsteps, here is my exact hardware along with prices:

 * GPU: SAPPHIRE FleX 100312FLEX Radeon HD 6950 2GB: $280